How Your Chakras can Help you Nurture a more Intuitive Relationship with Food

-Is it possible that ancient chakra philosophy can help you understand and improve your connection with your food, and find freedom from unhelpful eating patterns?
+Is it possible that ancient chakra philosophy can help you understand and improve your connection with your food and your body?

-In my this blog, I explain what the chakra system is all about, and why and how I draw on it as part of my approach to helping people unlock a path towards peace with food.
+In this blog, I explain what the chakra system is, and how I draw on it as a part of my work.

 We EACH have a personal energy map